Authentic Spanish Paella Recipes: Unstirred Delight!

 But Wait!
 Watch Out for the Paella Critics!

-I respect old customs out of tradition, especially for Spanish chefs.
+I respect old traditions, especially out of appreciation for Spanish chefs.
 Proud Valencians will tell you there's only one type of authentic paella: paella Valenciana.
 Here's the full recipe.

 They won’t hesitate to tell you what should—and shouldn't—go into the dish.